Protons accumulate at the graphene-water interface: Abstract

 \section{Abstract}

 Water's ability to autoionize into hydroxide and hydronium ions profoundly influences surface properties, rendering interfaces either basic or acidic.
-While it is well-established that the water-air interface is acidic, a critical knowledge gap exists in technologically relevant surfaces like the graphene-water interface.
+While it is well-established that protons show an affinity to the air-water interface, a critical knowledge gap exists in technologically relevant surfaces like the graphene-water interface.
 Here we use machine learning-based simulations with first-principles accuracy to unravel the behavior of the hydroxide and hydronium ions at the graphene-water interface.
-Our findings reveal that the graphene-water interface is acidic, with the hydronium ion predominantly residing in the first contact layer of water.
+Our findings reveal that protons accumulate at the graphene-water interface, with the hydronium ion predominantly residing in the first contact layer of water.
 In contrast, the hydroxide ion exhibits a bimodal distribution, found both near the surface and towards the interior layers.
-Analysis of the underlying electronic structure reveals strong polarization effects, resulting in counterintuitive charge rearrangement.
+Analysis of the underlying electronic structure reveals local polarization effects, resulting in counterintuitive charge rearrangement.
 Proton propensity to the graphene-water interface challenges the interpretation of surface experiments and is expected to have far-reaching consequences for ion conductivity, interfacial reactivity, and proton-mediated processes.

+Water interacts with interfaces in numerous technologies involving areas such as atmospheric chemistry \cite{atm_chem_2000}, water desalination \cite{desalin_2011}, energy production via water splitting \cite{wat_split_2019}, and storage devices \cite{lopez_2020_inter}.
+For these technologies, understanding the fundamental nature of these interfaces ---whether they

+accumulate or repel ions --- is essential to improve performance and facilitate scientific breakthroughs.
+At the molecular level, this is governed by the self-dissociation of water into hydroxide (OH$^-$) and hydronium (H$_3$O$^+$) ions, which ultimately determines the pH of a solution and facilitates proton transfer.
+A deeper understanding of how surface interactions influence the propensity for hydronium and hydroxide ions would enable the optimization of these interfacial processes.
+Despite significant progress in understanding proton transfer in bulk water and microsolvation \cite{geissler_2001, chandra_2007_solvation, hassanali_2013_pnas, dahms_2017, calio_jacs_2021, netz_spectral_2022, laage_pt_natchem_2024}, describing these processes near interfaces continue to pose both theoretical and experimental challenges.
+One of the most enduring and fundamental debates in chemistry has been the